mykolas-alt/pos-system/received_document_evaluation.md

 - Added options to `OrderItem` entity.
 The original document did not have options for products.
 Item options are a requirement from Lab1.
 - Added `specialist` and a flag `isActive` to `Service` entity.
 Added the `specialist` field, because a service has to have an employee associated with it.
 - Skipped the reservation for restaurants flow, because it was not mentioned in the rest of the document and there was no requirement to have reservations for restaurants.

+## Evaluation of the document

+The provided design document is inconsistent.
+For example, the second business flow shows reservations for restaurants, but in the package diagram description reservations are specifically for services.
+Moreover, the data model is inconsistent across all diagrams.

+The document makes no mention of how data modification should be handled, that is historical data is not considered at all.
+For example, if an employee is removed from the system, what happens to the orders and services associated with that employee?
+Similarly, if a product is removed, what happens to the past orders containing that product?

+The document feels inconsistent throughout it's various sections.
+Like the people writing it wrote it separately and didn't edit it afterwards.

+Super admin functionality was an afterthought and no role implementation is mentioned.

+Item options were not mentioned anywhere in the document.

+Final evaluation: 7 / 10